richardszhu/website/README.md

 Add a retro mode with raw HTML, times new roman and 3d spinny gifs and exclamations and hilarious shitty cgi renders

+make a new css file to override any bootstrap style elements that i want to

 RESUME TO DO:

 -remove non CS-related stuff